AutoRegressive Moving Average (ARMA) models: Using R

 Some suggestions:

-• You see a better performance w.r.t. the buy and hold performance.
+• You see an equal performance w.r.t. the buy and hold performance.
+You might need to change the training span to improve it.

 • You can change to short the stock if there’s an improvement.